WordPress/gutenberg/packages/data-controls/README.md

 The core controls module is a module intended to simplify implementation of common controls used with the [`@wordpress/data`](/packages/data/README.md) package.

+**Note:** It is assumed that the registry being used has the controls plugin enabled on it (see [more details on controls here](https://github.com/WordPress/gutenberg/tree/master/packages/data#controls))

 ## Installation

 Install the module